Mark-Seaman/Shrinking-World-Pubs/stacie/Pub/stories/DukeLancaster.md

 more than I believed in myself.

-Somebody like that will motivate you to do much greater things than you would have even thought to attempt if they hadn’t been there.
+Somebody like that will motivate you to do much greater things than you would have even thought to attempt if they hadn't been there.
 One of those things we dealt with was that I had expressed that there was a book or two that I felt the Lord had encouraged me to write and I have struggled and struggled with.
 I just could not get myself started. she never let up, not for one second, pushing me to do this book.
 I'm still not close to having a book written.
 But the very fact that I'm still pursuing it is 100% because of her constant encouragement.